 Financial Aid Standings

 If a review of a financial aid student’s record at the end of the semester indicates that they have not met SAP (qualitative, quantitative, participation, and maximum time frame requirements), the student may be placed on financial aid warning or probation and aid may be cancelled with continued failure to meet SAP according to the following schedule:

 - Financial Aid Warning – This occurs after the first semester the student does not meet SAP.
 Students will need to meet with their academic advisor (in person or via Zoom meeting) to identify how ACHS can help.
-Recommendations might be weekly meetings, tutoring, or outreach to an ACHS Student Services Advisor for guidance, for instance.
+Recommendations might be weekly meetings, tutoring, or working with a peer tutor, for instance.
 Students will remain eligible for federal student aid for one additional semester, after which SAP will again be reviewed.
 If a student is still not meeting SAP after a second consecutive semester, they will be required to appeal in order to be considered for continued financial aid eligibility.

 - Financial Aid Probation – This occurs after the second consecutive semester that the student did not meet SAP, and after a successful appeal.
 Student eligibility is reinstated for one payment period (or more with an academic plan).

 - Cancellation of Aid – If a student’s cumulative grade point average and/or completion rate is less than the minimum standard after the Probation period and/or the student does not meet the terms of their academic plan, the student’s financial aid will be cancelled.
 Financial aid eligibility may only be reinstated once the student is again meeting SAP.